 Board of Directors

-The management structure of GasBol differs for each of the three periods of the Bolivian Spur project; (i) the Development Period, (ii) the Interim Period and (iii) the Operations Period.
+The management structure of GasBol differs for each of the three periods of the Bolivian Spur project: (i) the Development Period, (ii) the Interim Period and (iii) the Operations Period.
 The Development Period commenced in October 1998 and ends on the date of commercial operation of the third phase of the Power Plant.
 The Interim Period runs from the commencement of commercial operation of the third phase of the Power Plant and ends on the fourth anniversary thereof.
 The Operations Period commences on the fourth anniversary of the commencement of commercial operations of the Bolivian Spur.

 During the Development Period, the Assembly of Quotaholders of GasBol acting by unanimous vote has authority to manage the operations and activities of GasBol.
 Transredes nominates the chairman of the Assembly of Quotaholders, and EIBH serves as the administrator of GasBol.
 As administrator, EIBH manages and controls the day-to-day business of GasBol, including the management of the Bolivian Spur, and appoints the project director.